clarkok/screeps-clarkok-bot/03-room-layout.md

 ```

-We will calculate multiple paths in this stage, as listed below.
+We will calculate multiple paths at this stage, as listed below.
 The #1 part are done in a single path search targeting
 multiple destinations, and the result is used to evaluate the score of the layout.

  1. path from storage to each source, and the controller
  2. path from terminal to mineral
  3. path from terminal to the lab cluster

-Also, there can be some points of interests which needs to be accessible (we call them the access points), like the
+Also, there can be some points of interests need to be accessible (we call them the access points. eg, the decoders in
-decoders in the season #2.
-Also we don't want our extensions, either those near the sources or those placed dynamically,
+season #2).
+And we don't want our extensions, either those near the sources or others placed dynamically, block some
-block some narrow throttling points created by the terrain walls.
-So at this point the accessibility system comes in to
+narrow throttling points created by the terrain walls.
+So at this point the accessibility system comes in to play.
-play.

-### The Accessibility System

-We maintain a access road map, starting from a clone of the terrain map with those roads generated by the above steps,
+We maintain a access road map, starting from a clone of the terrain map with the roads generated by the above steps, and
-and the roads contains in both clusters.
-We will fill some other road points on that map, where future steps will avoid
+the roads in both clusters.
+We will fill some other road points on that map, preventing future steps from placing
-place blocking structures on those road points, but those roads will not actually be built.
+blocking structures on those points.
+Those road points placed in this access road map will not be actually built.

-First step is for each access point, we find a path from the point to any of the exit points, and fill the path as road
+The First step is, for each access point, we find a path from the point to any of the exit, and fill the path as road in
-in the access map, to ensure those access point can be accessible.
+the access map, to ensure those access point can be accessible from out side of the room.

-Then, we assign a unique non-zero id to each group of unwalkable points, like terrain wall group, or the cluster of
+Then, we assign a unique non-zero id to each group of unwalkable points, like terrain wall group or the cluster of
-structures we just placed.
-We prepare a new map (the id map) to record the group id of each point in the room, and
+structures we just placed, using multiple floodfill passes.
+We prepare a new map called the id map to record the group
-initially we only set the map for those unwalkable points, while other walkable points has zero in the map.
+id of each point in the room, and initially we only set the map for those unwalkable points, while other walkable points
+has zero in the map.

-We add all the unwalkable points in a queue and start a flood fill all together.
-For each point the fill reached, it
+We add all the unwalkable points in a queue and start another floodfill.
+For each point with zero in the id map the fill
-will set the id map to the value of the previous point and add the new point back in the queue, if the new point has the
+reached, it will set the id map to the value of the previous point and add the new point back in the queue.
+Other wise
-value zero in the map.
-Other wise if the current value of the new point is different from the previous point, we set it
+if the current value of the new point is different from the previous point, we set it as road in the *access* map, and
-a road in the *access* map, and throw it.
-We also throw the point if the access map has already been filled as a road at
+throw it.
+We also throw the point if the access map has already been filled as a road at that point.
-that point.

 In the end, we will get something like below, we will avoid putting unwalkable structures on those road points.